“Don’t play what’s there, play what’s not there.”

 In Chapter 5 of The Musician’s Way, I propose a framework for assembling technical skills (p.
 94-98), but I don’t go into the idiosyncrasies of instruments, opting instead to catalog resources on MusiciansWay.com.

-Here’s a summary of the targeted resources you’ll find on the site.
+Here’s a summary of the targeted resources you’ll find on the site, all of which I update regularly.

 Specialized Resources for Instrumentalists & Singers

-On the Instrument-Specific Resources page, links are organized under the following categories (click on your area of interest):
+On the For Instrumentalists page, links are organized under the following categories:

 Bass | Bassoon | Bowed strings (general) | Brass (general) | Cello | Clarinet | Flute |